CIBC-Internal/python/Doc/glossary.rst

       :meth:`~collections.somenamedtuple._asdict`.
 Examples of struct sequences
       include :data:`sys.float_info` and the return value of :func:`os.stat`.

+   text encoding
+      A codec which encodes Unicode strings to bytes.

    text file
       A :term:`file object` able to read and write :class:`str` objects.
-      Often, a text file actually accesses a byte-oriented datastream and handles the text encoding automatically.
+      Often, a text file actually accesses a byte-oriented datastream and handles the :term:`text encoding` automatically.

       .. seealso::
          A :term:`binary file` reads and write :class:`bytes` objects.